 Robert Louis Stevenson, who spent four months on the Monterey Peninsula in 1879, wrote of his vivid impressions of the area’s well established Oriental communities:

-'"And yet the boats that ride in the haven are of strange and outlandish design; and, if you walk into the hamlet you will behold costumes and faces that are unfamiliar to the memory.
-The joss-stick (incense) burns, the opium pipe is smoked; the floors are strewn with strips of colored paper--prayers, you would say that somehow missed their destination--and a man guiding his upright pencil from right to left across the sheet, writes home the news of Monterey to the Celestial Empire."
-Stevenson's fascination with the Chinese was similar to many American's who were without experience with things Asian, especially its people.
+‘”And yet the boats that ride in the haven are of strange and outlandish design; and, if you walk into the hamlet you will behold costumes and faces that are unfamiliar to the memory.
+The joss-stick (incense) burns, the opium pipe is smoked; the floors are strewn with strips of colored paper–prayers, you would say that somehow missed their destination–and a man guiding his upright pencil from right to left across the sheet, writes home the news of Monterey to the Celestial Empire.”
+Stevenson’s fascination with the Chinese was similar to many American’s who were without experience with things Asian, especially its people.

 Like many typical fishing villages in China, the China Point settlement was built virtually on the shoreline and many of the village’s stilted shanties literally overhung the rocky shore of the bay.
 The settlement consisted of numerous rough structures gathered around a single street.
 The village’s flat-bottomed fishing boats were either beached or tied up at the owner’s back door.

 Visitors could usually smell the village before they could see it.
 Poles and ropes were hung with all manner of sun-drying fish, while nearby fields were used to spread and dry the highly aromatic squid.
-It seemed that every resident of China Point--man, woman and child--was employed in catching, cleaning or processing the bounty of the deep.
+It seemed that every resident of China Point–man, woman and child–was employed in catching, cleaning or processing the bounty of the deep.
 China Point brought to Monterey much of the romance and mystery of the Orient.
 The Joss House, or shrine, was an essential part of Chinese life and the site of a daily ritual for fishermen.
 Decorated with ornate carvings and bathed in incense, the Joss House was the most dominant and substantial structure built on all of China Point.
-Because of its distance from the main settlement the Joss House survived a tragic fire in 1906 which completely devastated Monterey's original Chinese settlement.
+Because of its distance from the main settlement the Joss House survived a tragic fire in 1906 which completely devastated Monterey’s original Chinese settlement.
 When the burned-out Chinese leased a new village site at McAbee Beach, near the center of what is now Cannery Row, the Joss House was moved to the new but smaller settlement within the city limits of Monterey.
-In the late 1920s the Joss House was moved again, this time to share a narrow hillside lot on Wave Street with another of Cannery Row's most famous structures, the "Palace Flophouse" of John Steinbeck's "Cannery Row."
+In the late 1920s the Joss House was moved again, this time to share a narrow hillside lot on Wave Street with another of Cannery Row’s most famous structures, the “Palace Flophouse” of John Steinbeck’s “Cannery Row.”

-New Monterey's Chinatown also boasted a less desirable fixture of many Chinese communities--the opium den.
+New Monterey’s Chinatown also boasted a less desirable fixture of many Chinese communities–the opium den.
 Operated openly and tolerated by local authorities, the opium den featured the traditional tiers of bunks where addicts took deep breaths of opium smoke from long stemmed pipes.
 A jar of opium could be had for as little as ten cents in those days, and it was not unusual to find any number of smokers lying in a dream-like stupor.

 Perhaps the most colorful aspect of the Chinese community was the noisy and joyous traditional New Years celebration.
 Marked by dragons and street parades, firecrackers and feasts, the Chinese New Year was also a time of celebration for the area’s non-Oriental communities.
 The Chinese offered trays of nuts, candies and firecrackers to all comers, and the ongoing party was not unlike those still seen in today’s thriving Chinese enclaves of San Francisco and Los Angeles.

-Unfortunately, growing competition for fishery resources on the increasingly crowded waters of Monterey Bay--worsened by the cultural biases and anti-Chinese laws of the later 1800s--did not bode well for the future of Monterey's Chinese community.
+Unfortunately, growing competition for fishery resources on the increasingly crowded waters of Monterey Bay–worsened by the cultural biases and anti-Chinese laws of the later 1800s–did not bode well for the future of Monterey’s Chinese community.

 California offered at best a grudging welcome to Chinese immigrants, and Monterey was no exception.
 Brought by the thousands to the mines and rail heads of the Golden State, the Chinese were looked upon with suspicion and disdain by the increasingly dominate European Americans.

 It was the competition between Chinese and emigrating European fishermen, particularly Italians, which led to the growth of the squid into a major product of Monterey Bay waters.
-As the Italian fishing community gained primacy on the Bay and at the dockside, the resourceful Chinese took increasingly to the taking of squid my night fishing--when there operations did not conflict directly with those of the Italian crews.
+As the Italian fishing community gained primacy on the Bay and at the dockside, the resourceful Chinese took increasingly to the taking of squid my night fishing–when there operations did not conflict directly with those of the Italian crews.
 Fishing at night, the Chinese used torches and pitchwood burned in wire baskets hung from the sampans to attract the curious squid to their nets.
 New laws passed between 1875 and 1900 greatly restricted the ability of Chinese to fish and process or sell their catch.

 Newspapers and citizens sided clearly with the non-Chinese fishermen and laborers, and some called openly for the removal of the China Point settlement.
 On the night of May 16, 1906, a disastrous fire of suspicious origin swept through the Chinese quarter destroying virtually every major structure expect the Joss House.
 Although the origin of the fire was never determined, and some non-Chinese fought valiantly to stop the flames, the fire was the final calamity for China Point.
 Local regulations were quickly established prohibiting the rebuilding of the Chinese settlement at its original site.
-Some Chinese then relocated to McAbee Beach or dispersed to other Oriental settlements--but the Chinese fishing presence on Monterey Bay never fully recovered.
+Some Chinese then relocated to McAbee Beach or dispersed to other Oriental settlements–but the Chinese fishing presence on Monterey Bay never fully recovered.

 Yet the determined Chinese were destined to play yet another remarkable role in our local history, in the rise of Cannery Row to international status in fish canning.
 When the sardine factories were eventually established on Cannery Row, many of the skilled early workers were descendants of China Point’s original Chinese fishermen.